nulltea/blind_zkSNARKs/README.md

 ### Acknowledgement
 We thank Robin Geelen for helping us use the GBFV implementation and Vadim Lyubashevsky and Patrick Steuer for helping us use the Lazer library.
-This work was supported in part by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement ISOCRYPT - No. 101020788) and by CyberSecurity Research Flanders with reference number VR20192203.
 A large part of the codebase is copied verbatim from [Lazer](https://eprint.iacr.org/2024/1846), produced by IBM Research Europe.